Axia-Tech/AXIA-wiki/docs/learn/learn-treasury.md

 For one, the Treasury has deflationary pressure due to the burn that is suffered every spend period.
 The burn aims to incentivize the complete spend of all treasury funds at every burn period, so ideally the treasury pot doesn't have time to accumulate mass amounts of wealth.
-However, it is the case that the burn on the Treasury could be so little that it does not matter - as is the case currently on AXIALunar with a 0.2% burn.

-However, it is the case on AXIALunar that the Council is composed of mainly well-known members of the community.
-Remember, the Council is voted in by the token holders, so they must do some campaigning or otherwise be recognized to earn votes.
-In the scenario of an attack, the Council members would lose their social credibility.
-Furthermore, members of the Council are usually externally motivated by the proper operation of the chain.
-This external motivation is either because they run businesses that depend on the chain, or they have direct financial gain (through their holdings) of the token value remaining steady.

 Concretely, there are a couple on-chain methods that resist this kind of attack.
 One, the Council majority may not be the token majority of the chain.
 This means that the token majority could vote